Mobile App Cryptography¶

 Carefully inspect all the cryptographic methods used within the source code, especially those that are directly applied to sensitive data.
 All cryptographic operations should use standard cryptographic APIs for Android and iOS (we'll write about those in more detail in the platform-specific chapters).
 Any cryptographic operations that don't invoke standard routines from known providers should be closely inspected.
 Pay close attention to standard algorithms that have been modified.
 Remember that encoding isn't the same as encryption!
 Always investigate further when you find bit manipulation operators like XOR (exclusive OR).

-- Worker keys (like intermediary/derived keys in AES/DES/Rijndael) are properly removed from memory after consumption or in case of error.
+- Working keys (like intermediary/derived keys in AES/DES/Rijndael) are properly removed from memory after consumption or in case of error.

 - The inner state of a cipher should be removed from memory as soon as possible.